Enhancing Brain Source Reconstruction by Initializing 3D Neural Networks with Physical Inverse Solutions: Discussion Conclusion

 \subsection{Limitations \& Future Work}

-The quality of the data prior highly depends on the simulation used to train the model.
-While we used a diverse simulation setting, varying size and number of the sources, we impose a Gaussian prior on the source shape, which could be replaced by more realistic assumptions to refine the prior in future work.
-Additionally, incorporating known correlation structures between sources could further improve the learned prior.
+The effectiveness of our method depends on the quality of the data prior, which is shaped by the simulations used during training.
+While we employed a diverse set of simulations, varying the size and number of sources, our approach assumes a Gaussian prior on the source shape.
+This assumption, while effective for controlled evaluations, may not fully capture the diversity and complexity of real neural activations, potentially limiting performance in highly heterogeneous clinical datasets.
+Future work could explore more biologically informed priors, such as those based on functional parcellations \cite{eickhoff2018imaging}, to enhance realism.
+Additionally, incorporating known correlation structures between sources, as common in neural mass models \cite{wilson1972excitatory,cakan2021}, could further refine the learned prior and improve source reconstruction in real-world settings.

 Furthermore, our focus on the spatial aspects of source localization neglects temporal dynamics.
-As the information contained in a single measurement is limited, incorporating the time domain could further improve the accuracy, especially in distinguishing multiple active sources.
+Given the inherently ill-posed nature of EEG/MEG source localization, using temporal information could enhance accuracy, particularly in resolving multiple simultaneously active sources.
 However, the proposed hybrid approach is general and the core idea of combining pseudo-inverse with deep learning can be adapted to also include the time domain, which is a direction we plan to pursue in future work.
+This extension is particularly relevant for clinical applications that focus on the temporal dynamics of neural events, such as brain-computer interfaces.

 Like many advanced learning approaches, the proposed \mymethod~presents challenges in interpretability.
 Neural networks, while highly effective, can sometimes be seen as ``black boxes''.
-In future research, we aim to integrate the recent advances on neural network explainability \cite{samek2021explaining} to enhance the transparency and reliability of neural network-based source localization methods.
+This can pose challenges in clinical adoption, where transparency and trust in model decisions are essential.
+In future research, we aim to integrate the recent advances on neural network explainability \cite{samek2021explaining} to improve the transparency and reliability of neural network-based source localization methods.